marius4896/react-native-starter/README.md

 I wanted to build one for me for my own productivity, and if it can help some of you guys then cool :sunglasses:

 ### Disclaimer
-The starter does not provide any specific ui code which you can reuse, is ment to be a code scaffold to help you start fast.\
+The starter does not provide any specific ui code, is ment to be a code scaffold to help you start fast.\
 I am using JavaScript, but do plan to switch to Typescript in a later build.

 ### Instalation